blblack/tofurkey/README.md

     tofurkey [-vVno] [-T n] [-P /proc/sys/net/ipv4/tcp_fastopen_key]
              [-i seconds] [-a /auto/key/filename] [-k /path/to/main/secret]
     -k -- Path to long-term main secret file.
-Without this, the daemon will attempt to persist an automatic key to the rundir on startup, but this affords no possibility of distribute sync across a cluster, and may be regenerated after e.g. reboots as well.
-This file must have exactly 32 bytes of secret binary data, and will be re-read every time runtime TFO keys are generated!
+This file must have at least 32 bytes of secret binary data, and will be re-read every time runtime TFO keys are generated.
+Without this option, the daemon will attempt to persist an automatic key to the rundir on startup, but this affords no possibility of distributed sync across a cluster, and may be regenerated after e.g. reboots as well.
     -a -- Filename to persist an auto-generated key, if -k is not used.
           Defaults to "/run/tofurkey.autokey".
     -i -- Interval seconds for key rotation, default is 21600 (6 hours),